corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/setup/corda-configuration-file.md

     basic authentication.

   `proxyPassword`
     Optional password for authentication with the proxy.
-The password can be obfuscated using the :doc:`tools-config-obfuscator`.
+The password can be obfuscated using the [Configuration Obfuscator](../../tools-config-obfuscator.md).

   `csrToken`
     Optional token to provide alongside the certificate signing request (CSR) as part of the HTTP header during node registration.